5.4.12

 Your mind may say you have to check emails, take the dog out, get the kids out the door, that you can’t be late for work or that you just don’t have enough time to cultivate your own morning rituals.
 But if you can only make time for one ritual that will improve your health, let it be this: start the day out with a mug of warm water and the juice of half a lemon.It’s so simple and the benefits are just too good to ignore.
 Warm water with lemon:

-2. Balances pH: Lemons are an incredibly alkaline food, believe it or not.
+Balances pH.
+Lemons are an incredibly alkaline food, believe it or not.
 Yes, they are acidic on their own, but inside our bodies they’re alkaline (the citric acid does not create acidity in the body once metabolized).
 As you wellness warriors know, an alkaline body is really the key to good health.

-3. Helps with weight loss: Lemons are high in pectin fiber, which helps fight hunger cravings.
+Helps with weight loss.
+Lemons are high in pectin fiber, which helps fight hunger cravings.
 It also has been shown that people who maintain a more alkaline diet lose weight faster.
 And my experience is that when I start the day off right, it’s easier to make the best choices for myself the rest of the day.

-7. Hyrdates the lymph system: This cup of goodness helps start the day on a hydrated note, which helps prevent dehydration (obviously) and adrenal fatigue.
-When your body is dehydrated, or deeply dehydrated (adrenal fatigue), it can’t perform all of it’s proper functions, which leads to toxic buildup, stress, constipation and the list goes on.
 Your adrenals happen to be two small glands that sit on top of your kidneys and along with your thyroid, they create energy.
 They also secrete important hormones, including aldosterone.
 Aldosterone is a hormone secreted by your adrenals that regulates water levels and the concentration of minerals, like sodium, in your body, helping you stay hydrated.
 Your adrenals are also responsible for regulating your stress response.
 So, the bottom line is that you really don’t want to mess with a deep state of dehydration!

 Adopting just this one practice of drinking a cup of warm water with lemon in the morning for a month can radically alter your experience of the day.
 Don’t be surprised if you begin to view mornings in a new light.
+Like I said, the recipe is really simple – a cup of warm (not hot) water and the juice from half a lemon.

-In the comments below, tell me which one of these benefits is going to get you to try this morning ritual.
+In the comments below, tell us which one of these benefits is going to get you to try this morning ritual.
 Or, if you’re already a lemon water junkie, what specific benefits have you noticed?
+Remember, real change comes from taking action.

 1. I have a few genetic blood disorders that this will help me with.
 I have genetic migraines and I am always looking for ways to keep my body detoxified.
 I am going to try this for 30 days and see how it works for me.
 Thank you.